Zheani

-Zheani Isobel Sparkes (born 26 April 1993) is an Australian musician.
-After modelling as part of a DKNY campaign and installing a Melbourne art exhibition, she turned her attention to music and released six EPs between 2018 and 2023.
-She makes autobiographical music in a wide range of genres.
-One track, "Bring Wet Cunt", attracted attention after Triple J played the track uncensored.
-She also attracted attention after accusing Watkin Tudor Jones of abuse.
+Zheani Isobel Sparkes (/ˌziˈɑː.ni/; b.
+1993) is an Australian musician.
+After modelling as part of the Cara Delevingne–fronted DKNY campaign in 2014 and installing an art exhibition in Melbourne, she turned her attention to music and released six EPs between 2018 and 2023.
+She makes autobiographical music across a wide range of genres.
+One track, "Bring Wet Cunt", attracted attention after it was played uncensored on triple j and triple j Unearthed.

 Biography

 Sparkes was born in Bundaberg Base Hospital and grew up in Wallaville.
 Her unusual name (which she has had since birth) is a product of her father's interest in numerology and tarot.
-Following her father's death on 25 December 2015, in a house fire, Zheani moved to Seventeen Seventy, Queensland to live with her mother.
-She attended Rosedale State School and briefly studied film at university, but dropped out less than a year in.
-Her childhood was marked by domestic violence and drug use; her father was a regular heroin injector, while her mother smoked bongs during her pregnancy.
+Following her father's death, Zheani moved to Seventeen Seventy, Queensland to live with her mother.
+She attended Rosedale State School and briefly studied film at university, but decided to drop out less than a year in to pursue other endeavors.
+Her childhood was marked by domestic violence and drug use, as she illustrates in her works and hints at in interviews.
 In June 2013, she was contacted by Yolandi Visser of Die Antwoord and then repeatedly by the band's Watkin Tudor Jones; she went to Cape Town with him and subsequently joined the band as an assistant for part of their 2015 Australia tour.

 Sparkes modelled as part of an October 2014 Cara Delevingne collection for DKNY; by the following September, she had lived in several countries and was living in London.
 In May 2017, Sparkes and her creative partner Mik Shida created a street art exhibition by stripping naked, covering themselves with blue paint, and leaving imprints on walls all over Melbourne.
 The pair were inspired to do this by Yves Klein, who had used women as paintbrushes for his Anthropométries in the 1960s.
 Around this time, she started making music as an outlet for what she wanted to say.
 Her first EP, Eight, was released in 2018 and recounted her experiences of poverty and foster care.
 In early 2019, she released "Lie and Look", a trap song about a deteriorating relationship.
 She accompanied this with a music video in which she played in the woods with a miniature version of herself.

 Sparkes released the album The Line in March 2019, which Shaad D'Souza of The Fader described as "a raw and uncompromising EP of no-holds-barred noise rap and electronic abrasion".
 Among The Lines new tracks was "The Question", which accused Jones of abuse; after Die Antwoord's lawyer sent a cease and desist letter, she uploaded a music video for the track.
 She subsequently filed a police report that stated that she had been the victim of non-consensual porn and accused Jones of sexually assaulting her.